ZiweiWu-github/BlackJack/README.md

 3. Multiple splits are allowed and so is splitting post-split hands.
     a.
 Cards can be split as long as they have the same value (10-King hand can be split, etc.).
     b.
 Aces can also be split.
+    c.
+You can only split if there are only 2 cards in your hand.
 4. Blackjack wins pay 3:2.
 Insurance pays 2:1.
 Wins without blackjack pays 1:1.
 5. Double down automatically doubles your bet, draws a card to your hand, and stands.